 If you require the same or similar AT for multiple purposes and locations you should discuss your needs with your planner, local area coordinator or support coordinator.

-We need to understand your AT needs and how they will help you pursue your goals.
+We need to understand your AT needs and how the right AT will help you pursue your goals.
 We’ll need different information from you depending on the cost and risk.

-Some equipment or items will need an AT assessor to assess your needs and situation, and identify the most appropriate AT.
-The assessor may be an allied health practitioner, continence nurse, rehabilitation engineer, AT mentor or other qualified practitioner.
+Some equipment or items will need a qualified AT advisor to talk with you about your needs and situation, and help identify the most appropriate AT.
+The AT advisor may be an allied health practitioner, continence nurse, rehabilitation engineer, AT mentor or other qualified practitioner.